danfis/libccd/doc/compile-and-install.rst

     $ make && make install

-configure script can change the way libccd is compiled and installed, most significant option is ``--disable-double-precision`` which enables single precision (double is default in this case).
+configure script can change the way libccddbl is compiled and installed, most significant option is ``--disable-double-precision`` which enables single precision (double is default in this case).